browserengineering/book/book/http.md

 let\'s stick to just `Host` for now.[^14]

 Finally, after the headers comes a single blank line; that tells the host that you are done with headers.

-Enter all this into `telnet`, remembering to leave add a blank line after the line that begins with `Host`.
-You should get a response.
+So type a blank line into `telnet` (hit Enter twice after typing the two lines of request above) and you should get a response from `example.org`.

 [^11]: It could say `POST` if it intended to send information, plus
-    there are some other obscure options.
+    there are some other, more obscure options.

 [^12]: Why not 1.1?
 You can use 1.1, but then you need another header
     (`Connection`) to handle a feature called \"keep-alive\".
 Using 1.0